 MAX Ottawa, in partnership with ViiV Healthcare and Capital Pride, held the first Spill the Tea event on August 23, 2018.
+Our second event was just as successful and featured Ongina from Season one of RuPaul’s Drag Race.
 What did some MAX service users and attendees have to say about it?

-As we prepare for our second Spill the Tea scheduled for November 29th, 2018, please read some answers to commonly asked questions received about the program.
+As we prepare for our third Spill the Tea scheduled for winter/spring 2019, please read some answers to commonly asked questions received about the program.
 Scroll down for more information on where and how you can access free harm reduction and testing resources in Ottawa.

 What is Spill the Tea?

 Spill the Tea is a health and wellness intervention program to deliver safer partying education and awareness among guys who are into guys that live, work, and play in the Ottawa area.
 MAX Ottawa, in partnership with Viiv Healthcare and Capital Pride launched Spill the Tea on July 12, 2018.